Dickenson brothers navigate coaching in the CFL after COVID-19 cancellation

 Craig is the head coach for the Saskatchewan Roughriders and Dave the head coach for the Calgary Stampeders.
-They grew up together playing at Charles Russell High School in Great Falls.
-They both went on to play at the University of Montana where Dave became arguably the state’s most coveted football player of all time.
+They grew up together playing at Great Falls CMR.
+They both went on to play at the University of Montana, where Dave became arguably the state’s most coveted football player of all time.
 The two now get to square off against each other throughout the season battling and competing for the Grey Cup each year.
 For right now though, they’re just focused on getting the season going despite all the COVID-19 restrictions in Canada.

 “There’s a sense of patience us coaches don’t have and to just say hey, we gotta be a little more patient, everything is going to take a little longer and we’ll figure it out as we go along,” Craig Dickenson said in a press conference.
 “Just today, it’d be great to take the guys out to the bowling alley and give them an afternoon off just to get together…can’t do it.”